dune-project/dune-common/README.md

 > reasons why the executable file might be covered by the GNU General
 > Public License.

-This license clones the one of the libstc++ library.
+This license clones the one of the libstdc++ library.
 For further implications of this library please see their [license page][license]

 See the file COPYING for full copying permissions.